-JDBC 2.0 adds two new types of result sets which allows you to scroll in either direction or to move the cursor to a particular row.
+JDBC provides two types of result sets that allow you to scroll in either direction or to move the cursor to a particular row.
 Derby supports one of these types: scrollable insensitive result sets (ResultSet.TYPE_SCROLL_INSENSITIVE).

 When you use a result set of type of type ResultSet.TYPE_SCROLL_INSENSITIVE, Derby materializes rows from the first one in the result set up to the one with the biggest row number as the rows are requested.
 The materialized rows will be backed to disk if necessary, to avoid excessive memory usage.